Lab 02: 6502 Assembly Language Lab

 The reason is because "lsr" represents "Logic shift right".
 When we integrated "lsr" into our loop, we are basically dividing our "y" by 2 each time it increments.
 And since our compiler rounds down, it would have a "y" increment of the following "0, 0, 1, 1, 2, 2, ....... instead of the normal "0, 1, 2, 3,.....".
 And since the color is set with the "y" increment, every two loop would repeat the same color, thus it won't repeat the pattern within the row .

-Repeat the above tests with two, three, four, and five lsr instructions in a row.
+instructions in a row.
 Describe and explain the effect in each case.

 Answer: The bitmap would display the 16 colors, but not all within one row.